Skip to main content

 More information on micro-credentials in Trinity can be found here or by contacting the Micro-credentials team at micro-credentials@tcd.ie

-The GSC subcommittee on HCI Pillar 3 Micro-credentials reviews Micro-credential proposals and makes recommendations to GSC on whether these meet the required criteria.
+The GSC subcommittee on HCI Pillar 3 Micro-credentials reviewed Micro-credential proposals and made recommendations to GSC on whether they met the required criteria.
 The terms of reference and membership of the Micro-credential sub-committee can be found here.

 Resources to support the development of your proposal

-The approval process for micro-credentials is captured in the graphic below.
-Micro-credentials are submitted to Academic Affairs through SharePoint and an initial review is undertaken by TT&L with feedback provided to Schools to facilitate the further development/refinement of the proposals.
-The micro-credential proposals (with the feedback addressed) are circulated to the Micro-credentials sub-committee for consideration, and once approved by the sub-committee the micro-credentials are recommended to GSC, and then to Council through the GSC minutes.
+The approval process for micro-credentials during the pilot is captured in the graphic below.
+Micro-credentials were submitted to Academic Affairs through SharePoint and an initial review was undertaken by TT&L with feedback provided to Schools to facilitate the further development/refinement of the proposals.
+The micro-credential proposals (with the feedback addressed) were circulated to the Micro-credentials sub-committee for consideration, and once approved by the sub-committee the micro-credentials were recommended to GSC, and then to Council through the GSC minutes.

 A more detailed version of the stages outlining the development and approval of a new micro-credential proposal is available here.